daattali/beautiful-jekyll/_posts/2019-01-22-Introduction-to -Business-Analysis.md

     • Product Owner,
     • Requirements Engineer

+ # Skills of a Good Business Analyst
+Basically, a good business analyst is judged on these four attributes
+- **Analytical skills:** An outstanding analytical skills will separate out a good business analyst.
+A good part of BA role includes analyzing data, workflow, user or stakeholders inputs, documents, etc.
+- **Leadership skills:** directing team members, forecasting budget, helping team members with the problem, etc.
+- **Business process and planning:** Planning the project scope, understanding and implementing requirement of project, identifying resources required for the project and so on
+- **Technical Skill:** If a business analyst is in the IT sector, few technical aspect are expected to know like operating systems, hardware capabilities, database concepts, networking, SDLC methodology, etc.

 {: .box-success}
 Enjoy !!!
 See Yaaa, Next.

 For Any Query or Task Contact Me @ [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/rafayet13/)
 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:rafayet13@gmail.com)

 ![Diary](/assets/img/diary.png "Diary")